mihailmedvedevqa/mihailmedvedevqa/README.md

 ### :man_technologist: About me:

-QA Engineer with 1+ years of experience in manual and automated testing, a deep understanding of SDLC and STLC, and proficiency in Agile/Scrum methodologies.
-Skilled in testing web and mobile applications and applying various testing methodologies to ensure high-quality software.
+QA Engineer with 1.5+ years of experience in manual and automated testing.
+Skilled in web and mobile application testing.
+Web and API automation with Python, Selenium, and Requests.
+Proficient in SDLC/STLC.
+Conducted full-cycle testing for 6 projects across construction management, e-learning, and e-commerce solutions.
+Proven collaborator in Agile/Scrum environments, adept at analyzing requirements, collaborating with cross-functional teams, and working independently to meet project goals.

 ---